Thomas Stevens (weaver): Biography

 In the 19th century the town of Coventry, England, was the centre of a ribbon weaving industry.
 Thomas Stevens was born in Foleshill, just to the north of Coventry, in 1828 to a relatively poor family.
-Stevens worked for Pears and Franklin, a local ribbon weavers in Coventry, and by 1854 had created his own ribbon firm.
+Stevens worked for Pears and Franklin, local ribbon weavers in Coventry, and by 1854 had created his own ribbon firm.
 In 1860, however, the Cobden–Chevalier Treaty was signed; this free trade treaty introduced new competition into the industry, leading to a collapse in the local ribbon economy and a huge loss of employment in Coventry.

 Stevens had considerable experience of experimenting with the Jacquard loom and responded to the local recession by trying to develop new products.
 He had invented a way of using the programmable loom to weave colourful pictures from silk.
 By 1862, Stevens could produce four different designs.
 He attempted to appeal to the mass market, selling his products between six pence and fifteen shillings each in order to stimulate a demand that would keep his workers in employment.
 Some of these pictures were used for bookmarks, greetings cards and specialised products for the Admiralty.